 An overview of a major study conducted in 2010 upon the consumption of coffee and cancer, which was by University of California, found out that there was a powerful protective association between coffee and uterine cancer or endometrial cancer.
 Coffee also offers some amount of protection against colon cancer.
 Recent studies also claim that consuming coffee might protect us from liver cancer or prostate cancer.

 11. Reduces Risks of Diabetes of Type 2-Coffee has proven health benefits.

 Studies conducted all over the world constantly have shown that high rates of consumption of coffee, either decaf or caffeinated, associates itself with lowered risks of type 2 diabetes.
-This is true, though consumption of coffee might increase the levels of blood glucose, on a short term basis at least.
-However, if you switch to decaf, there will be less effect on sugar levels in blood.
+This is true, though consumption of coffee might increase the levels of blood glucose, on a short-term basis at least.
+However, if you switch to decaf, there will be less effect on sugar levels in the blood.

 12. Coffee Can Aid You in Weight Loss-Coffee has proven health benefits.